Coeria/digitalgarden/_notes/DIY Web.md

 Outside of my studies, I use the internet mostly for social media.
 Being so, when I am on the internet I do not feel like I am retaining any information; in fact, I feel my brain losing the ability to do so.
 However, my anxiety about becoming “dumber” is beside the point.
 The internet is owned, controlled, and hosted by a handful of conglomerates, all vying for our attention.
-This has made browsing the web feel void of exploration—very little surf and a lot more cookies, if you know what I mean.
+This has made browsing the web feel void of exploration—very little surf and a lot more cookies.
 I crave a more interesting internet landscape, I want to see it rewilded.

 What is sustainable web design?